-BitTorrent has just supported the dismissal of among its CEO and the shutting down of its LA office, and has decided to stay silent on reasoning behind these developments.
+BitTorrent has just supported the dismissal of among its CEO and the shutting down of its LA office and has decided to stay silent on the reasoning behind these developments.
 The firm has so far not commented on any monetary problems the start of BitTorrent may have caused.

 BitTorrent added though it failed to elaborate on the reasons behind the move, it’s really shut down its Los Angeles creation studio at the same time.

 The program features recommendations for video and curated music from independent musicians while offering free, advertising-supported, in addition to paid content that can be streamed as well as saved for later.